adeelkhan/yt-assistant/README.md

 # 🎬 YouTube Agent

-A computer science assistant that helps one get good suggested videos YouTube videos on any topic
+A computer science assistant that suggests good videos on YouTube on any topic

 ---